-In this dialog, enter the path to the folder you want to use for storing the data.
+In this dialog, enter the path to the folder where data imported into or created by the CLC Bioinformatics Database will be stored.
 The path should point to an existing folder on the server machine, and the user running the server process needs to have read and write access to the folder.
 This is usually a dedicated user, or it may be the system's root user if you have not created a dedicated user for this purpose.